Generative Modeling via Kernelized Stochastic Interpolants

 Since the feature map is finite-dimensional, the drift and score estimates are approximate.
 The diffusion coefficient $D_t$ in the generative SDE, which would be irrelevant with exact estimates, now affects sample quality.
 We use the optimal schedule $D_t^*$~\citep{ma_sit_2024,chen2024probabilistic}, obtained by minimizing a path KL bound via Girsanov's theorem.
 The resulting $D_t^*$ is large near $t=0$ (strong diffusion when the distribution is nearly Gaussian) and vanishes near $t=1$ (pure transport near the data).
 We develop an integrator that handles both limits seamlessly.

 The framework accommodates diverse feature maps, like scattering transforms for time series and random fields and pretrained generative models.
-The latter is particularly notable: pretrained velocity fields can be used directly as feature gradients, enabling training-free combination of models with different architectures or training stages through linear algebra.
-This work is complementary to Moment-Guided Diffusion~\citep{lempereur2025mgd}, which uses similar feature maps but constrains moments rather than regressing the drift. \\
+The latter is particularly notable: pretrained velocity fields can be used directly as feature gradients, enabling combination of models with different architectures or training stages through linear algebra, without any retraining.
+This work is complementary to Moment-Guided Diffusion~\citep{lempereur2025mgd}, which uses similar feature maps but constrains moments rather than regressing the drift.

-\paragraph{Main contributions.} \begin{itemize}[leftmargin=0.2in,itemsep=1pt] \item A kernel reformulation of stochastic interpolants where the drift is estimated by solving a $P\times P$ linear system, with $P$ the number of features independent of the input dimension $d$ (Proposition~\ref{th:main}). \item Application of the optimal diffusion coefficient $D_t^*$~\citep{ma_sit_2024,chen2024probabilistic} to the kernel setting, with a bound on generation error in terms of drift estimation error (Proposition~\ref{prop:optimal:eps}).
-The optimal $D_t^*$ diverges as $t\to 0$ (infinite diffusion when the distribution is Gaussian) and vanishes as $t\to 1$; see also Appendix~\ref{app:time:reversal} for a structural interpretation. \item An integrator for the optimal SDE that handles $D_0^*=\infty$ without clamping (Section~\ref{sec:integrator}). \item Practical constructions using scattering transforms and pretrained generative models, with the ability to combine them (Section~\ref{sec:practical}). \end{itemize}
+\paragraph{Main contributions.} \begin{itemize}[leftmargin=0.2in,itemsep=1pt] \item A kernel reformulation of stochastic interpolants where the drift is estimated by solving a $P\times P$ linear system, with $P$ the number of features independent of the input dimension $d$ (Proposition~\ref{th:main}). \item Application of the optimal diffusion coefficient $D_t^*$~\citep{ma_sit_2024,chen2024probabilistic} to the kernel setting, with a KL bound on generation error (Proposition~\ref{prop:optimal:eps}): $D_t^*$ diverges at $t=0$ (Gaussian regime) and vanishes at $t=1$ (ODE transport). \item An integrator for the optimal SDE that handles $D_0^*=\infty$ without clamping (Section~\ref{sec:integrator}). \item Practical constructions using scattering transforms and pretrained generative models, with the ability to combine them (Section~\ref{sec:practical}). \end{itemize}